umairsiddique3171/ad_click_prediction_dockerized_api/README.md

     4. Run the FastAPI app:

         ```
-        uvicorn main:app --reload
+        uvicorn main:app
         ```

-    5. Access the app in your browser at `http://localhost:8000`.
+    5. Access the api in your browser at `http://localhost:8000/docs`.
+    6. You can also use predict.py to post the input to api and get classification and it's score as a response.

 ## Containerization of API
 - **Docker Setup:**